 Bridge To A Cure Foundation Founder and President Robert (Bob) Martin understands the flaws in our healthcare system.
 He knows why cancer research is failing our children — so much so that just three new childhood cancer treatments have been developed in the past 40 years.
 His granddaughter, Clara, was stricken with a form of brain cancer at just 4 years old.
 In seeking a cure for her, he uncovered several serious shortfalls in America’s approach to childhood cancer research and treatment.

-Bob collected insights from more than 120 leading cancer researchers and practitioners to learn what’s behind the absence of breakthroughs to cures: the absence of a national childhood cancer database, a clinical trial process designed for children, and appropriate funding.
+Bob collected insights from more than 120 cancer researchers and practitioners to learn what’s behind the absence of breakthroughs to cures: the absence of a national childhood cancer database, a clinical trial process designed for children, and appropriate funding.